robotology/yarp/doc/yarp_logging.md

 ### Component Variable Name

 Please be aware that `YARP_LOG_COMPONENT(name)` will generate a method `name` that can generate some namimg conflicts.
-If the component is used only in a compilation unit (i.e. in a `.cpp` file), you should consider defining it inside an anonymous namespace, i.e.
+If the component is used only in one compilation unit (i.e. in a `.cpp` file), you should consider defining it inside an anonymous namespace, i.e.